Finding the Highest Common Factor (HCF) of 30 and 130: A thorough look

 Finding the highest common factor (HCF), also known as the greatest common divisor (GCD), of two numbers is a fundamental concept in mathematics.
 This article will delve deep into the process of determining the HCF of 30 and 130, exploring various methods and providing a thorough understanding of the underlying principles.
 We'll cover prime factorization, the Euclidean algorithm, and even touch upon the application of HCF in real-world scenarios.
-By the end, you'll not only know the HCF of 30 and 130 but also possess a robust understanding of how to calculate the HCF for any pair of numbers.
+By the end, you'll not only know the HCF of 30 and 130 but also possess a solid understanding of how to calculate the HCF for any pair of numbers.

 Understanding the Highest Common Factor (HCF)